-The movies we’ll be looking at on this list all deal with fame in different ways.
-Some are about the cruelty of the business and the things people will do to reach the top.
+The movies we’ll be looking at on this list deal with fame in different ways.
+Some are about the cruelty of the business and the things people do to reach the top.
 Others are about the dangers of being famous, being the target of obsession, whether out of love or hate.

 Perhaps the best example in recent years, Starry Eyes is a very pointed and horrific take on the entertainment industry.
 It’s about an actress who will do anything in order to make it—and has to.
 She’s subjected to mental, physical and sexual abuse just for the sake of getting a part.
 It transforms her both mentally and physically into a creature barely recognizable as the person she was at the start of the film.